Free public data on security and defence forces

 Key Features of WhoWasInCommand.com

-Our unit dossiers cover unit names and aliases, command personnel, superior and subordinate units, areas of operation, and physical infrastructure like bases and camps.
-They also cover membership in operations and peacekeeping missions.
+Unit dossiers include data on unit names and aliases, command personnel, superior and subordinate units, areas of operation, and physical infrastructure like bases and camps.
+They also cover membership in national and international joint operations, and international peacekeeping missions.

 Chains of command